-Some who follow my blog know of several posts about various aspects of resawing boat lumber.
+Some who follow my blog know of several articles about resawing boat lumber.
 I’ve found various hand tool resawing techniques around the Internet, but they are usually for relatively short boards.
 My interest is in boat lumber, often as long as 16 feet and sometimes longer.

 So, why resaw by hand?
 First, the Atlantic white cedar I use for boat lumber is more than twice as thick as I need for planking and deck material.
 Slicing it doubles the value of each board.
 I’m a skinflint who likes to avoid buying more than I need.
 Second, my band saw is an entry level machine that would need significant investment to get the capacity and horsepower needed for lumber up to 12 inches wide.
 Third, I’m a skinflint Neanderthal galoot and would rather do it myself than pay the lumber mill.
 Fourth, this is a hobby, not a business where time might be more important.
 Fifth,my hand tools are powered by Snickers Bars, and the more I use them, the more Snickers Bars I can work off.